Showing posts with label Anthologies with Indigenous Themes. Show all posts

 Unraveling the Spreading Cloth of Time: Indigenous Thoughts Concerning the Universe

-Exploring Quantum physics in relation to Indigenous peoples' understanding of the spiritual universe, this anthology includes writings from 40 Native writers from various nations.
+This brilliant anthology explores quantum physics in relation to Indigenous peoples' understanding of the spiritual universe.
+Includes writings from 40 Native writers from various nations.

 Edited by MariJo Moore and Trace A. DeMeyer